barmeloxanthony/SeedType/README.md

 # SeedType

-Used machine learning to predict a seed type given kernel data.
-Created 6 machine learning models, picked the best, and showed 96% confidence in the accuracy of the model.
+This project uses machine learning to predict a seed type given kernel data.
+I created 6 machine learning models, picked the best one, and showed 96% confidence in the accuracy of the model.

 Used Python, Jupyter, SciKit Learn, Matplotlib, and Pandas.